-Point 1. taxation in the Member State of identification [Article 41 of the VAT Directive]
+- taxation in the Member State of identification [Article 41 of the VAT directive]

-Point 2. taxation in the Member State of arrival of the goods [Article 40 of the VAT Directive]
+- taxation in the Member State of arrival of the goods [Article 40 of the VAT directive]

 Supply of services

-On 1 January 2010, rules were introduced to ensure that VAT on services will better accrue to the country of consumption [see Directive 2008/8/ECSearch for available translations of the preceding link••• adopted by the EU Council of Ministers and the press release IP/08/208 ].
+On 1 January 2010, rules were introduced to ensure that VAT on services will better accrue to the country of consumption [see Directive 2008/8/EC adopted by the EU Council of Ministers and the press release IP/08/208.

-To ensure more uniform application, certain aspects of these rules have been clarified through implementing measures which have applied directly since 1 July 2011 (see Implementing Regulation No 282/2011 adopted by the Council and the Council press release, search for available translations of the preceding link••• on page 13).
-The Commission on 18 December 2012 proposed to amend the Regulation to make the taxation of electronic services more business-friendly as of 1 January 2015.
-See the press release, search for available translations of the preceding link••• and the proposalSearch for available translations of the preceding link•••.
+To ensure more uniform application, certain aspects of these rules have been clarified through implementing measures which have applied directly since 1 July 2011 (see Implementing Regulation No 282/2011 adopted by the Council and the Council press release on page 13).
+The Commission on 18 December 2012 proposed to amend the Regulation to make the taxation of electronic services more business friendly as of 1 January 2015.
+See the press release and the proposal.

 The place of taxation is determined by where the services are supplied.
 This depends not only on the nature of the service supplied but also on the status of the customer receiving the service.
 A distinction must be made between a taxable person acting as such (a business acting in its business capacity) and a non-taxable person (a private individual who is the final consumer).